rasmus-kirk/halo/documents/thesis/05-arith/03-arithmetization.md

 \end{array}
 $$

-\motivdef we have seen the full plonk protocol before.
+\motivdef we have seen the full \Plonk protocol before.
 Here, however, the role of arithmetization is clear.

 \begin{definition}[Arithmetization Pipeline]
-The arithmetization pipeline is a sequence of computations that transforms a program $f$ and its witness $\vec{w}$ or public input $\vec{x}$ into a circuit $(R,X,W)$ where $R$ is the public circuit structure, $X$ are public computed values and $W$ are witness computed values that the core plonk protocol operates over via the grand product argument and vanishing argument.
+The arithmetization pipeline is a sequence of computations that transforms a program $f$ and its witness $\vec{w}$ or public input $\vec{x}$ into a circuit $(R,X,W)$ where $R$ is the public circuit structure, $X$ are public computed values and $W$ are witness computed values that the core \Plonk protocol operates over via the grand product argument and vanishing argument.

 Intuitively, the arithmetization pipeline can be thought of as a compiler pipeline with the front end parsing the program $f$ into an abstract circuit $\abst{f}$.
 From this intermediate representation, depending on the private or public variant, it will compute the trace table (to be defined later) via the $\text{trace}$ algorithm.
 Finally, the last pass interpolates the trace table into polynomials and compute other relevant data to yield the circuit $(R,X,W)$ or $(R,X,\bot)$.
 This is then fed to the core $\Plonk$ protocol.
 \end{definition}